AndyObtiva/glimmer-dsl-opal/README.md

 Clear the file `app/views/welcomes/index.html.erb` from any content.

-Open a `Document.ready?` block and add inside it Glimmer GUI DSL code or a require statement for one of the samples below.
+Open `app/assets/javascripts/application.rb`, add a `Document.ready?` block, and add inside it Glimmer GUI DSL code or a require statement for one of the samples below.

 ```ruby
 Document.ready? do